 How To Spend 10 Perfect Days in Croatia

-Let’s tour Croatia in ten days, taking in all the must visit towns, cities, landmarks, and attractions in this beautiful country.
+Let’s tour Croatia in 1o days, taking in all the must visit towns, cities, landmarks, and attractions in this beautiful country.

 Day 1: Zagreb

 1. Overview of Zagreb

-Start your tens days in Croatia in Zagreb.
+Start your 10 days in Croatia in Zagreb.
 It’s the capital and largest city of Croatia.
 Zagreb is located in the northwest Croatia, along the Sava River.

 Visitors to Croatia often skip Zagreb.
 But the capital is a lovely small city, a quiet beauty, that shouldn’t be missed.
 You may want to book a guided walking tour to get oriented.
 Or take a fun electric scooter tour.